pestrela/music/traktor/README.md

 * **Moving jogs**: these are cool, but not a deal-breaker for me
 * **Haptic feedback**: this is basically a gimmick for me

 ## But can I still scratch using MIDI?
+How much is the latency of your maps?

-YES - if you have a fast computer.
-For a demo please see at 4:10 of [this video](https://www.youtube.com/watch?v=h9tQZEHr8hk&t=249).
+TL;DR: Yes you can scratch as long you have a fast computer.
+Please see at 4:10 of [this video](https://www.youtube.com/watch?v=h9tQZEHr8hk&t=249) for a demo.
+Even better, try it [completely for free](#can-i-test-your-mappings-for-free), and see for youself.

+Longer answer follows:

 Of course that If you are a 100% scratch DJ, then you should look for a native HID solution.\
 But for the extreme vast majority of DJs I know, this solution is more than enough.